Angelina8120/InforMS/README.md

-# Informative Classes Matter: Towards Unsupervised Domain Adaptive Nighttime Semantic Segmentation
+# Informative Classes Matter: Towards Unsupervised Domain Adaptive Nighttime Semantic Segmentation, ACM MM 2023

 ## Setup Environment
 The code is run with Python 3.8.13.
 To install the packages, use: